-Even though we automatically think of donations when we think about nonprofits, in reality, much of the income for the charitable sector comes from fees for services and the sale of products.
+Even though you might automatically think of donations when you think about nonprofits, in reality, much of the income for the charitable sector comes from fees for services and the sale of products.
 This type of income is known as "earned income" and is subject to many regulations by the IRS.

-A public university, for example, is in great part supported by the taxpayers in that particular state.
-That university also charges tuition, receives government grants for research (in the case of military research, the revenue is large), and sells products through its bookstore and tickets to artistic and athletic events.
-A hospital sells products in its gift shop and provides medical services paid for by patients, insurance companies, and the government.
+As an example, a public university is in large part supported by the taxpayers in that particular state.
+The university also charges tuition, receives government grants for research (in the case of military research, for example, the revenue is substantial), and sells products through its bookstore and tickets to artistic and athletic events.
+A nonprofit hospital sells products in its gift shop and provides medical services paid for by patients, insurance companies, and the government.

-Although the total income for nonprofits comes from an assortment of sources, of which contributions are but a part, individuals are the largest source of charitable donations for nonprofit organizations.
+Although the total income for nonprofits comes from an assortment of sources, of which contributions are a part, individuals are the largest source of charitable donations for nonprofit charitable organizations.